JL-III/Stats/README.md

 Although plugins like this already exist, I thought it would be fun to build one myself.

 ## TODO
-- keep track of the day
+- permission to display data
-- tally login counts
+- display data on login
-- reset counts at the top of the day

 ## Roadmap
 - persist data
-- permission to display data
-- display data on login
-- display data on request
 - keep track of weekly, monthly, and yearly login counts
   - rolling year, instead of calendar year
 - login streaks?